cpraveen/cpraveen.github.io/comp/conda.md

 conda install tensorflow-eigen
 ```

-## Install Mayavi: using anaconda
+## Install Mayavi: using conda

-Make sure you are using pip from anaconda
+Make sure you are using pip from conda

 ```shell
 conda install mayavi